connorfcruz/cruz-connor-portfolio/docs/networking/assignment1.md

 ### Build-A-PC Challenge

-In this challenge, I was paired with Jake to optimize a computer for **gaming** with a $1000 budget.
+In this challenge, a computer was optimized for **gaming** with a $1000 budget.
+This was also done with a partner.

 The given (non-upgraded) components are as follows:
 - CPU: mid-range 4-core processor